 He is scheduled to appear at multiple conventions this year, including Creation Entertainment’s Official Star Trek Convention in Las Vegas (August 3-7).

-Ever-busy, Shatner released his tribute to Leonard Nimoy in the form of a memoir, entitled “Leonard: My Fifty-Year Friendship With a Remarkable Man.”
+Ever-busy, Shatner released his tribute to Leonard Nimoy in the form of a memoir, titled “Leonard: My Fifty-Year Friendship With a Remarkable Man.”

 William Shatner, writer, actor, stage performer, and science fiction enthusiast, is a man of many talents.
 His popularity as the legendary Captain Kirk earned him a reputation that not only lasted for half a century, but will endure for centuries to come.
 Look anywhere, Star Trek or not, one can still see the mark of Captain Kirk in everything, from television series and movies to music and art.
 Today, we shall celebrate Mr. Shatner’s turning of age as well as the great fortunes he has laid out for us.